20 Photography Tips for Beginners

 11. Filters

-If you don’t want blurry photos, then avoid buying cheap or old filters.
-This is something you really do need to consider spending money on.
-Having a bad filter in front of your lens means your photos will have corners that will be blurred or slight white areas that look like light from a lamp.
+Avoid buying cheap or old filters if you donโt want blurry photos.
+This is something you do need to consider spending money on.
+Having a lousy filter in front of your lens means your photos will have corners that will be blurred or slight white areas that look like light from a lamp.

-Most of the time, filters aren’t needed at all unless you’re in an environment where you need protective gear; for example when you’re camping.
+Most of the time, filters aren’t needed at all unless you’re in an environment where protective gear is needed, such as camping.

 12. Post Processing

-An important part of being a photographer is knowing the basics of photo post-processing.
-With proper processing, it’s possible even to turn bad photos into good ones.
-But when you are editing, make sure you edit on a copy and not the original file.
+An essential part of being a photographer is knowing the basics of photo post-processing.
+Proper processing makes it possible even to turn bad photos into good ones.
+But when editing, make sure you edit on a copy, not the original file.

 13. Backup

-It’s good to keep all your photos from your beginner stage until the current stage so you can see your progress and see the changes.
-When you see you’re getting better with experience, it’ll boost your confidence.
+It’s good to keep all your photos from your beginner stage until the current stage to see your progress and the changes.
+When you visit, you’re getting better with experience; it’ll boost your confidence.

 14. Organizing Things

-The day after you take a bunch of photos, make sure to keep them in a folder and label that folder with the event or date.
-Since you’re going to be taking multiple photos, it’s good to keep your collection of photos in an organized manner, so they don’t get all scattered and mixed up.
+The day after, you take many photos, keep them in a folder, and label them with the event or date.
+Since you will be taking multiple images, it’s good to keep your collection of photos organized so they don’t get all scattered and mixed up.

 15. Socializing

 Meeting other photographers expands your knowledge about the photography world.
-Everyone comes from different kinds of places and have a different view on life.
-Their experience in photography could differ from you on an emotional level as well.
+Everyone comes from different places and has a different view on life.
+Their experience in photography could differ from yours on an emotional level.

-So, it’s good to get to know some other photographers and listen to their stories and maybe get some advice.
-It’s best if they’re professional photographers, so they’ll be able to advise you well.
+So, it’s good to get to know other photographers, listen to their stories, and maybe get some advice.
+Itโs best if they’re professional photographers so that they can advise you well.

 16. Weaknesses

 If you know you lack some skills, it’s good to read over the manual to see if there’s something technical you’re missing.
-If it’s more about how you’re doing it, then try asking a photographer friend for advice or a demonstration, so it’ll help you understand what you’re doing wrong.
+If it’s more about how youโre doing it, try asking a photographer friend for advice or a demonstration to help you understand what you’re doing wrong.

 17. Reflections

-Another cool technique most professionals use is photographing reflections.
-Whether it’s from a mirror or water, mirrored effects are very popular nowadays.
+Another excellent technique most professionals use is photographing reflections.
+Whether from a mirror or water, mirrored effects are prevalent nowadays.

 18. Photographing Fireworks

-Fireworks happen rarely, and they’re also pretty difficult to take photos of.
+Fireworks happen rarely and are also pretty tricky to take photos of.
 One issue is speed and timing.
 The other is the sudden bursts of light flickering in the sky.

-Therefore, the advantage is that you can experiment a bit and adjust your settings.
-Because firework events happen for about ten to twenty minutes, various numbers and colors of fireworks will be there.
+Therefore, the advantage is that you can experiment and adjust your settings.
+Because fireworks happen for about ten to twenty minutes, various numbers and colors of fireworks will be there.
 For the first few minutes, take your time to adjust to the sound and light, along with understanding the lighting and timing.

 19. Photographing Pets

 We all know pets never want to stay still on the camera.
 Yet the best photos of pets are when they’re active and playing.
-That is the tricky part because you have to take photos of a subject that is rapidly and continuously moving.
+That is the tricky part because you have to take pictures of a rapidly and continuously moving subject.

 For this, you need a short telephoto lens.
-When you’re using this, make sure you’re leaning on a wall.
-Use the shutter priority mode and use the setting of 1/125 or 1/500 second to take multiple and quick pictures.
+When using this, make sure you’re leaning on a wall.
+Use the shutter priority mode and the setting of 1/125 or 1/500 second to take multiple quick pictures.

 20. Photographing Parties

-Since parties usually happen indoors and in dark environments, it’s good to use lenses with wide zoom features.
-Also, it’s perfect for photos in tight spaces or even group photos.
+Since parties usually happen indoors and in dark environments, using lenses with comprehensive zoom features is good.
+Also, itโs perfect for photos in tight spaces or even group photos.

 Try not to use the built-in flash because it ruins the photos.
 External flashes are much better because they bounce off the walls and ceiling.